Will the flooring always look the same?

 Can the flooring be sanded and recoated?

-TimberTop® can be sanded.
+Depending on the individual product, TimberTop® can be sanded.
 As TimberTop® are floating systems and laid on flat, hard surfaces, the sanding process is dependent on the depth of the scratches, but you should only need to remove a very minimal top layer (please refer to a specialist).
-Please see Warranty Information.
+Please see Warranty Information prior to undertaking any work.

 Why would I use floating timber instead of traditional solid timber floor?